“The measure of intelligence is the ability to change.” –

 This dosage is exactly half of what is recommended.

-That being said, I still think uridine is under-dosed.
+Sadly, I think uridine is under-dosed.

-PS is a phospholipid, which you could think of as a type of oil, that that accounts for about 15% of brain cell membranes.
+PS is a phospholipid, which you could think of as a type of oil, that accounts for about 15% of brain cell membranes.

 PS is needed to maintain healthy cells, and facilitates the production of ‘Nerve Growth Factor’ (NGF) in the brain.